paasta/base-cookbook/README.md

 # Usage

-Put machine-base:default it as first include in all runs.
+Put base:default it as first include in all runs.

 # Attributes